Edelweissghr/BYRBT-Edelweissghr/README.md

 # python
-Some little projects when I am learning python
+--Some little projects when I am learning python--

 isprime: